 My decision to adopt, when the time comes, came down to one simple thing: it is the humane thing to do.
 There are so many children who are born in poverty, live in unhealthy conditions, and don’t have the chance at an education.
-The world is also extremely over populated.
+The world is also extremely overpopulated.
 It would be selfish of me to deprive these unfortunate children of a loving, healthy home because I wanted a child that looked like me.
 My love is not only given to those that match my skin tone and have my hair texture, like my family.
-I love my redhead, pale faced friend and and my short, tan Greek friend just the same.
-Our lack of biologically connection doesn’t make me love them less.
+I love my redhead, pale-faced friend and my short, tan Greek friend just the same.
+Our lack of biological connection doesn’t make me love them less.

 What do you think of surrogacy and adoption?
 Where do you stand?